avishekchoudhary/C2C_DAC_eSim_skywater130PDK/README.md

 I have used adc_bridge and dac_bridge.
 </br>
-A component called dacSwitch_subckt is also designed, It is used a mux with will latch a Vdd when one comes and latch Zero when zero comes at input.
+A component called dacSwitch_subckt is also designed, It is used as a mux which will latch  Vdd when one comes and latch Zero when zero comes at input.
 </br>